NEW PREMILLENNIAL VIEW

 Two distinct groups of martyrs are described in Revelation 6:9-11: those already under the altar who speak with the Lord, and their fellow martyred brothers who have yet to arrive.
 This chronological distinction, beyond the midpoint seems to imply either two corresponding martyred group resurrections or that each individual experiences a personal resurrection immediately upon death.
 So, we are now counting up to at least three resurrections to life.

 This author proposes a resurrection applies to any of the elect believers who die after the midpoint first resurrection until the elect dispensational rapture, separate from those martyred, either resurrected at that moment or else moments before the rapture of those living in Revelation 8:5.
-Basically, all of the dispensational resurrection elect (who died, regardless of cause, during the fifth, sixth and seventh seals) must be accounted for in heaven before the earthly elect rapture of the living (1 Thess.
-4:13-17).
+Basically, all of the dispensational resurrection elect who died, regardless of cause (during the fifth, sixth and seventh seals) must be accounted for in heaven before the earthly elect rapture of the living fulfilling 1 Thessalonians 4:13-17.

 9 November 2024, Book Discussion: The book Jesus Returns the Way He Left was published on 9 November 2024 and labeled as fourth printing.
+Sixth Print was 1st July 2025.
 This last written book of three is by far the best book of the three to read first, whether a scholar or new to eschatology.

 Introduction Overview: This book's main focus (chapters 1 to 6) is on the exegesis of the beyond prewrath three-time dispensational premillennial rapture view, based on seven general supporting themes as discussed below reflected in the Introduction.
 This new premillennial view was first proposed in 2021 in Beyond Prewrath End-Time Prophecy, though additional strength has been added in this third book.
 Pretribulation (chapter 3) and prewrath (chapters 5 and 6) exegesis are each tailored to them.
 Pretribulation is the most popular premillennial view.